fhalamos/anti_smartphone_move/README.md

 ` export TWILIO_PHONE_NUMBER=your_twilio_phone_number`
 <!-- ` export TWILIO_PHONE_NUMBER=+16672399039` -->

-* Adapt config.yaml file to whatever you want your 'tomorrow' keyword to be
+* Adapt config.yaml file to whatever you want your  keywords to be

 ## Get the system running